taskcollect/userman/README.md

     The `creds` and `prefs` objects do not have to be the full objects.

     Any keys inside of them will update the stored preferences; think of them as "delta" preferences.

+* DELETE /v1/delete

+    *Deletes the user.*
+    * JSON Payload:
+        * `user` (string) the person's username
+        * `secret` (string) the person's password
+    * Returns:
+        * 200 OK - Deletion successful.
+        * 403 Forbidden - Credential verification failed; no access to delete
+        * 404 Not Found - Requested user does not exist
+        * 400 Bad Request - JSON Payload was invalid